d12frosted/elpa-mirror/stable-melpa/modern-fringes-readme.txt

-modern-fringes is meant to replace the arguably ugly default fringe bitmaps with more modern, easier on the eyes ones.
-They are very simple to use, simply use the modern-fringes-mode.
-As one knows, you may use customize to make the mode permanent.
-It is a global minor mode, so it will affect all buffers.
+modern-fringes is meant to replace the default fringes with ones that are more visually pleasing.
+They are very simple to use, just enable the modern-fringes-mode minor mode.
+You are able to use customize to make the mode permanent, as well as change other aspects.
+It is a global minor mode and will affect all buffers.

 It is suggested to use the following function in your init file to use modern-fringes at intended.
-It makes the truncation arrows appear transparent, making a very easy on the eyes zipper-effect.
+It matches the truncation arrow foreground color to the current main background color of your theme, making them appear transparent and less visually cluttering.

 (modern-fringes-invert-arrows)

-Depending on your theme, it may not work properly.
-In that case, you can edit the bitmap faces as you wish in your config.  modern-fringes was designed assuming the fringe width is 8 pixels wide.
-It will likely look strange if the width is any less or more.
+Depending on your theme, the function may make them look unappealing.
+In that case, you can edit the bitmap faces as you wish in your config.

+modern-fringes assumes the fringe width is 8 pixels wide, and the bitmaps will likely look strange if the width is any different.

 bitmap references